T R I P T I

 "Oh, sorry...
 I was thinking about my new project" he said.

 "Thik hai" I said quietly.
-Without another word, I stood up from my chair, the legs scraping softly against the floor, and walked upstairs to the bedroom, leaving him alone with his half-eaten dinner and the blue light of his phone.
+Without another word, I stood up from my chair and walked upstairs to the bedroom, leaving him alone with his half-eaten dinner and the blue light of his phone.

 (Okay)